Hotmoka/hotmoka/README.md

 > Hotmoka nodes started with Docker disable the generation of the log files and dump
 > logs to the standard output, where they can be accessed with the `docker logs` command.
 > Therefore, they do not generate a `hotmoka.log` file.
+See next chapter for information.

 ## Node Decorators